 His rookie card marked the end of Topps’ tradition of releasing its wax boxes in series.
 As usual, the final series was often released at a time when youngsters were heading back to school and summertime pursuits like collecting baseball cards sometimes fell by the wayside, meaning fewer sales.
 The last series typically arrived about the same time as Topps’ football cards, which also drew eyes away from the baseball packs.

-While 1973 high numbers (5th series) aren’t as difficult to find as others from sets in the same era, they’re often the ones missing from your favorite dealer’s stock.
+While 1973 high numbers aren’t as difficult to find as others from sets in the same era, they’re often the ones missing from your favorite dealer’s stock.
 As a star and eventual Hall of Fame rookie in the last series, Schmidt’s card has always been the most valuable.
 While you can still own a mid-grade example for a fairly reasonable cost, prices for high quality examples have jumped in recent years.

 Supply, Demand and Prices

-PSA has rated 250 Schmidt rookies as Mint 9–not a huge number by any measure and prices reflect that.
+Interestingly, the 1973 O-Pee-Chee Schmidt rookie population, while much lower than Topps, does include six 10s and 44 9s.
 There are fewer than four dozen OPC Schmidts graded 9 by PSA but prices lag well behind the Topps version.
-When they are available at auction, a mint Schmidt rookie from the Canadian issue can still be had for under $3,500.
-A PSA 10 sold for $18,000 in 2020.
+When they are available at auction, a mint Schmidt rookie from the Canadian issue can still be had for under $4,000.
+A PSA 10 sold for $68,880 in October 2021.

 Those Topps Schmidt rookies in the NM/MT 8 grade are more common than the those in the elite grades, of course, but prices are up quite a bit from where they’d been just a couple of years ago.
-NM 7 copies can still be had for $600-$700 which looks like a comparative bargain.
+NM 7 copies can still be had for under $500 which looks like a comparative bargain.